ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 ### Multiple Documents from Single One

-The `loadTo` method can be called multiple time in a single script.
+The `loadTo` method can be called multiple times in a single script.
 That allows you for example to split a single document into a multiple ones:

 {CODE-BLOCK:javascript}